-1. successful completion of the examinations for the modules set forth in Appendix 1,

-- 2. the Bachelor's thesis (for the 1st major subject). - (2) The examinations referred to in paragraph 1, no. 1 are taken as an integrated part of their respective lectures or courses.
+- (1) The Bachelor's examination in the Classical Archaeology degree programme consists of: - 1. successful completion of the examinations for the modules set forth in Appendix 1, - 2.
+Bachelor's thesis (in major subject or 1st major subject). - (2) The examinations referred to in paragraph 1, no. 1 are taken as an integrated part of their respective lectures or courses.
 They may be in written or oral form.
 The lecturer responsible for a lecture or course determines the nature and duration of the integrated examinations and provides this information no later than the beginning of the lecture or course.